ibnlanre/portal/README.md

 ## Features

-`@ibnlanre/portal` offers a robust set of features to streamline state management:
+`@ibnlanre/portal` offers powerful features for efficient state management:

+- **📦 Flexible Store Types**

+  - Manage both primitive values and complex nested objects
+  - Automatic type inference based on initial state
+  - Full TypeScript support with robust type checking

+- **🔄 Intuitive State Management**

-- **Intuitive API**: Interact with state using simple and consistent methods: `$get`, `$set`, and `$act`.
+  - Simple, consistent API with `$get`, `$set`, and `$act`
-- **Deep partial updates**: Intelligently merge updates into nested state structures without boilerplate.
+  - Deep partial updates for nested structures
-- **Circular reference support**: Safely manage complex objects, including browser objects after normalization.
-- **Object normalization**: Convert interface-typed objects (e.g., `window`, API responses) for store compatibility using `normalizeObject`.
-- **Comprehensive type safety**: Leverage full TypeScript support with robust type inference for a reliable development experience.
+  - Safe handling of circular references

+- **⚛️ Seamless React Integration**

-- **Seamless React integration**: Connect stores to React components effortlessly using the `$use` hook, with automatic subscription management.
+  - Connect to components with the `$use` hook
-- **Actions as hooks**: Create actions that can behave like React hooks, allowing you to use hooks like `useState` and `useEffect` inside your store's actions.
+  - Context-based stores via `createContextStore`
+  - Co-locate state logic using actions-as-hooks

+- **🔌 Built-in State Persistence**

+  - Local Storage and Session Storage adapters
+  - Cookie Storage with signing support
+  - Customizable async storage adapters

+- **🛠️ Advanced Capabilities**
-- **Asynchronous effects**: Use the `useAsync` hook for handling asynchronous operations with built-in loading, error, and data states.
+  - Async operations with built-in loading states
-- **Effect synchronization**: Leverage the `useSync` hook for memoizing computed values with deep dependency tracking, providing fine-grained control over when expensive computations re-run.
-- **Context-based stores**: Use `createContextScope` for efficient global store management through React Context, enabling prop-to-store synchronization and provider-based state sharing.
-- **Enhanced object merging**: The `combine` function supports multiple sources and provides improved type definitions for complex merging scenarios.
-- **Flexible store types**: Manage both primitive values (strings, numbers, booleans) and complex, nested objects within a unified system.
-- **State persistence**: Persist state across sessions with built-in adapters for Local Storage, Session Storage, and Cookie Storage.
-- **Flexible persistence**: Use the `createAsyncBrowserStorageAdapter` for more control over how state is transformed before being stored or used.
-- **Action management**: Define and use actions (functions) directly within your stores to co-locate state logic.
+  - Deep dependency tracking for computed values
-- **Utility functions**: Use helpers like `combine` to simplify merging state and actions.
+  - Interface normalization for complex objectsombine` to simplify merging state and actions.
 - **Asynchronous initialization**: Initialize stores with data fetched from APIs or other asynchronous sources.
 - **Context Store creation**: Use `createContextStore` to create React Context-based stores that can be initialized with props or external data, solving the problem of prop-to-store synchronization.